Agelaius phoeniceus phoeniceus, A. p. fortis, A. p. arctolegus

 Winter: Relatively few overwinter, with much variability in numbers during and between winters.
 Flocks remain at favored locations into mid-winter if food and shelter is available (Rosche 1982, 1994), although overwintering flocks are relatively small, such as 2000 in Scotts Bluff Co 25 Jan 2007, 2200 at Branched Oak Lake, Lancaster Co during winter 2013-2014, and 1500 in Lancaster Co 1 Feb 2013.
 Large flocks rarely remain past mid-Jan, such as the 25,000 in the Brady-Maxwell area in Lincoln Co Dec 2015-Jan 2016.
 Large flocks of 12,500 in a sheltered creek bottom in Pawnee Co 8 Feb 1997 and 20,706 at Clear Creek Marshes 29 Jan 2000 may have been early migrants.

-Northerly mid-winter sightings are usually of single males, however, a female in Dakota Co 11 Jan 2009 and a mixed-gender flock of 110 there 14 Jan 2020 were unexpected, as were two at Valentine NWR, Cherry Co 18 Jan 2020, two in Grant Co 26 Jan 2012, three females in Scotts Bluff Co 9 Jan 2011, and a female-only flock of 250 in Scotts Bluff Co 19 Jan 2013.
+Northerly mid-winter (mid-late Jan) sightings are usually of single males, however, a female was in Dakota Co 11 Jan 2009 and a mixed-gender flock of 110 there 14 Jan 2020 were unexpected, as were two birds at Valentine NWR, Cherry Co 18 Jan 2020, two in Grant Co 26 Jan 2012, three females in Scotts Bluff Co 9 Jan 2011, and a female-only flock of 250 in Scotts Bluff Co 19 Jan 2013.

 BBS: Breeding Bird Survey